ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * According to the same criteria defined in {{ssec-join-req-processing}} when processing a Join Request for the OSCORE group in question, the Group Manager MUST return a 4.00 (Bad Request) error response if it wants to prevent the acceptance and use of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates.

-* The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
+* The Group Manager MUST return a 5.03 (Service Unavailable) response if the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 9 ("Group currently not active").

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 1 ("Request inconsistent with the current roles").